State of C 2026

 When: 2026

-Context: musl 2.0 will incorporate all C23 library additions—important for containerized environments using lightweight libc (Alpine Linux base images).
+Context: musl 2.0 will incorporate all C23 library additions, which is important for containerized environments using lightweight libc (Alpine Linux base images).

 Action: Test C23 feature usage against musl 2.0 pre-releases.
 Verify container-based CI/CD pipelines remain compatible.